Agdz: Geography

-Agdz is located about 65 kilometers south of Ouarzazate, 92 kilometers north of Zagora.
-Agdz, which means "resting place," is located along the old caravan route linking Marrakech to Timbuktu, and played an important role in the exchange of goods across the Sahara.
+Agdz is located about 65 km south of Ouarzazate and 92 km north of Zagora.
+Agdz, which means 'resting place', is located along the old caravan route linking Marrakesh to Timbuktu, and played an important role in the exchange of goods across the Sahara.

 In geographic terms, the most predominant feature of Agdz is Jebel Kissane which is in the middle of the Draa Valley to the east of Agdz.
-Kissane means "glasses" in Arabic and the jebel is so named because it looks like glasses of tea behind a tea pot.
+Kissane means 'glasses' in Arabic and the jebel is so named because it looks like glasses of tea behind a tea pot.

 History

 The years of 1970 and 1980 were hard on the agricultural sector due to droughts.